 Finally, if you’re not a United States citizen and you’ve been convicted of a white collar crime, you could be deported from the country.
 Even if you’re a lawful permanent resident on a lawful work visa, the conviction could overturn that status.

 Also, even if you make it up later and get back into the country legally, that conviction will be a mark against you if you apply for full citizenship.
 Depending on the circumstances, you may never be able to achieve that status.
+Hiring a Los Angeles white-collar crime lawyer could ultimately mean the difference between citizenship and deportation.

 Avoid the Harsh Punishments of a White Collar Conviction